schierlm/OberonEmulator/JS/CREATING-IMAGES.markdown

 ## Creating images for the JS Oberon Emulator

+[This document is outdated.
+All images that support the Hardware Enumerator will likely work unmodified in the JS emulator as well.
+If not, see below.]

 ### Oberon code modifications

 As the JS emulator uses a different disk and input interface than the real FPGA board,